A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: Numerical experiments

 \subsection{Solution for a smooth initial profile}

-Till now, we have developed solutions to the Riemann problem for system \eqref{eq: Main_system}.
-However, to check the accuracy and scope of our proposed solver, we employ it to develop a numerical solution to the Cauchy problem for system \eqref{eq: Main_system} with smooth initial data of the form
+Till now, we have developed solutions to the Riemann problem for system \eqref{eq: Main_system} to validate our solver.
+Now we employ it to compute a numerical solution to the Cauchy problem for system \eqref{eq: Main_system} with smooth initial data of the form

-The choice of this initial data suggests that initially, the concentration gradients in each phase follow a normal distribution and the heights of the two thin films are constant.
-For this choice of initial data, no explicit exact solution is apriori known.
-However, we employ the Godunov scheme and the Lax-Friedrichs scheme in order to gain some insights into the evolution of all primitive variables.
-The numerical results for this case can be found in \ref{fig:sub2}.
-We also provide a 3-D plot of the evolution for each variable using the Godunov scheme at time $t=1.0$ with $\Delta x= 4.37\times 10^{-2}$ in \ref{fig: 3-D plot}.
-The inverse relation of height vs.$\!$ concentration gradient is worth noticing in numerical experiments.
-The concentration gradients decrease in the domains where the film heights increase.
-This observation resonates with our discussion on the physical interpretation of the entropy $\bar E$ in Remark \ref{rem42}.
+where $\kappa$ is a parameter.
+The computational domain is $[-4, 4]$ and periodic boundary conditions are used here.
+The choice of this initial data suggests that initially, the concentration gradients in each layer follow a normal distribution, and the heights of the two thin films are constant.
+For this choice of initial data, no explicit exact solution is a priori known.
+However, we use the Godunov scheme to gain some insights into the evolution.
+We vary $\kappa$ values as $20, \,30, \,40$ and $50$ and plot the numerical results at time $t=1.5$ with $\Delta x= 1.25\times 10^{-2}$ in Figure \ref{fig:sub2} to understand the effect of concentration gradients on film heights.
+We also provide a 3-D plot of the evolution for each variable using the Godunov scheme with $\Delta x= 2.5\times 10^{-2}$ and $\kappa=50$ in Figure \ref{fig: 3-D plot} at $t=1.5$.
+In the simulations, one can observe the emergence of sharp singularities (shock waves) in the evolution of the film heights as $\kappa$ increases.
+Moreover, the inverse relation of height vs.$\!$ concentration gradient post shock is worth noticing.
+The concentration gradients decrease in the domains where the film heights increase and vice versa.
+We refer also to the discussion on the physical interpretation of the entropy $\bar E$ in Remark \ref{rem42}.
+The decrease of the heights can be observed especially in the evolution of the film height of the first layer.
+The film height decreases with bigger values of $\kappa$, which corresponds to high concentration gradients of the solute.
+But a film rupture in finite time is not observed for the system \eqref{eq: Main_system}.\\ This behaviour is also reflected in the Riemann solutions constructed in Section \ref{sec: Riemann}.
+In particular, the intermediate state $f_L^* \in \mathcal U$ for the film height in the first layer satisfies $f_L^*=\sqrt{({f_Lb_Lf_R})/{b_R}}$.
+This implies that $f_L^*\rightarrow 0$ as $b_R\rightarrow \infty$.
+However, this leads us to the boundary of the state space, where the system does not remain strictly hyperbolic.
+To resolve this issue and to get rupture in finite time, one may need to consider measure-valued $\delta$-shock waves.
+Rupture can not be achieved within the class of classical waves.
+For the one-layer case, a more detailed analysis for this critical case using $\delta$-shock waves is available; see e.g. \cite{barthwal2023construction, barthwal2025existence, sen2020delta}, and references cited therein.